ZenderB3D/pp_docs/docs/preferences.md

 ![preferences](../images/preferences.jpg)

 #Main settings
-**Piston directory** - A path pointing to your pistons directory.
-You can also make your own pistons directories/libraries using your OS/blender filebrowser.
-Pistons should always be in sub-directories.
+**Assets directory** - A path pointing to your assets directory.
+It does not need to be set anymore but it's recommended to prevent data-loss during updates.

-**Piston parts directory** - A path pointing to your parts directory.
-Templates are found here as well.

 #UI